-The Physics Department of the Aligarh Muslim University was established in 1912.
-The Department has rich tradition of teaching and research since its inception and the first Ph.D. was awarded in 1926.
-Eminent Scientists who at some point of time were faculty member / students of the Department are Prof. Wali Mohammad, Prof. R. Samual, Prof. P. S. Gill, Prof. R. K. Asundi, Prof. P. Venkateshwarlu, Prof. A. N. Mitra, Prof. H. S. Hans, Prof. Rais Ahmad, Prof. M. Z. R. Khan, Prof. M. L. Sehgal, Prof. M.S.Z.
-Chaghtai, Prof. Israr Ahmed, Prof. S. K. Singh, Prof. Tariq Aziz, Prof. Siraj Hassan, Prof. M. Sami etc..
-Presently there are 9 Professors, 6 Associate Professors, 16 Assistant Professors, 6 Guest Teachers and 60 Research Scholars in the Department.
+The Physics Department, of the Aligarh Muslim University, Aligarh (UP), India was established in the year 1912.
+The Department has rich traditions of teaching and research since its inception and the first Ph.D. in Physics was awarded in the year 1926.
+Eminent Scientists who at some point of time were the faculty member / student of the Department are Prof. Wali Mohammad, Prof. Rudolf Samual, Prof. P. S. Gill, Prof. R. K. Asundi, Prof. P. Venkateshwarlu, Prof. A. N. Mitra, Prof. H. S. Hans, Prof. Rais Ahmad, Prof. M. Z. R. Khan, Prof. M. L. Sehgal, Prof. P.I.
+John (Padam Shri), Prof. M.S.Z.
+Chaghtai, Prof. Israr Ahmed, Prof. S. K. Singh, Prof. Tariq Aziz, Prof. R. Prasad, Prof. Siraj Hassan, Prof. M. Sami etc..
+Presently there are 5 Professors, 8 Associate Professors, 18 Assistant Professors, 4 Guest Teachers and about 60 Research Scholars in the Department.

-The Department has an excellent seminar library with nearly 13,000 reference books, 10,000 bound journals, 100 seating capacity and 400 membership of students and teachers.
+The Department has an excellent seminar library with more than 13,000 reference books and nearly 10,000 bound journals.The seminar library has seating capacity of one hundred persons and nearly 400 membership of students and teachers.

 Theoretical Condensed Matter Physics: Dr. S. S. Z. Ashraf